mhoepf84/OAuth-2.0-Access-Demo/README.md

 # Video Demonstration
 Will be posted soon (posting this note on Nov 5th)
 # Overview
 In this portfolio piece, I'll be demonstrating an API interaction utilizing OAuth 2.0 within Postman.
-This will be using a Dropbox API which can be set up quickly.
+This is a brief off-shoot of my larger [Postman API Testing](https://github.com/mhoepf84/Postman-API-Testing-Demo) piece.

 # Installation & Setup
 This is demonstrated in the video linked above.
 Since there is some setup on the user end, I'm going to detail the setup here, step-by-step.
 I'll elaborate further on these steps/actions within the video demonstration.